Blog

 Stage 3: Client Quality

-A practical rule: only bid on projects from clients who have completed and paid for at least one previous project.
+A practical rule: only bid on projects from clients who've completed and paid for at least one previous project.
 This single filter eliminates the majority of time-wasting projects while preserving almost all genuine opportunities.
-Clients who have hired before understand the process, respond to messages, and actually award projects.
+Clients who've hired before understand the process, respond to messages, and actually award projects.

 Stage 4: Project Clarity

-A project brief that says "need a website" with no further detail is not worth bidding on — no matter how well it matches your skills.
+A project brief that says "need a website" with no further detail isn't worth bidding on, no matter how well it matches your skills.
 Clear project descriptions correlate strongly with serious clients who follow through.
 Vague descriptions correlate with clients who are browsing, price-shopping, or not ready to commit.

 Stage 5: Competition Density

-This is the filter almost no one uses — and it is one of the most powerful.
+This is the filter almost no one uses, and it's one of the most powerful.
 Before bidding, check how many proposals the project already has.
 A project with 50+ bids means your proposal lands on page five or later, where most clients never look.
 A project with fewer than 10 bids gives you a realistic shot at first-page visibility.

 Freelancer.com shows the bid count on the project page.
 Make it a habit to check.
-Bidding early on a freshly posted project with low competition is one of the highest-leverage actions available to any freelancer — and it is the core advantage a freelancer auto bidder provides by detecting and acting on projects within minutes of posting.
+Bidding early on a freshly posted project with low competition is one of the highest-leverage actions available to any freelancer.
+It's the core advantage a freelancer auto bidder provides by detecting and acting on projects within minutes of posting.

 Three Filtering Mistakes That Kill Your Win Rate